 For example, you and your spouse might be considering a divorce, and have already decided who will have primary custody of your 7-year-old child, how much parenting time the other spouse will have, and how decisions about the child’s welfare will be made.
 However, you may not have considered whether and how items like uninsured medical expenses, extracurricular activities and college expenses will be shared.
 Mediation can help identify potential issues such as these and assist you in finding a resolution.

 The goal of every divorce mediation is to reach a final agreement on all issues involved.
 Even if you can’t resolve all the issues in your divorce through mediation, however, the process can help narrow them down.
 This way, even if you and your spouse come to the conclusion that mediation is not going to resolve everything and decide to litigate your divorce, you will likely have saved a considerable amount of money by having an answer to many of the problems associated with your divorce.
 After all, taking the litigation route is usually far more expensive than going through mediation, so mediating as much as possible will reduce the cost of litigating whatever is left unresolved.
 It also has the added intangible benefit of proving that even people who intend to get divorced can work together to solve common problems.

-Kim is a divorce mediator for South Shore Divorce Mediation, located in Hingham, Massachusetts.
+Kim is a divorce mediator for South Shore Divorce Mediation, with offices in Hingham, Massachusetts and East Sandwich, Massachusetts.
 She is also a Senior Associate Attorney for Lynch & Owens, P.C., where she specializes in divorce and family law issues.
 Kim is a statutory mediator under M.G.L.
 Ch.
 233, s.
 23C and a proud member of the Massachusetts Council on Family Mediation.
 To read more from Kim Keyes, check out her author page on the Lynch & Owens Blog.